Argentina at the FIFA World Cup: 1986 v West Germany

-Eight years after the victory on home soil, Argentina won the World Cup title for the second time.
-Diego Maradona was voted Best Player of the tournament after scoring five goals and assisting the decisive 3-2 by Jorge Burruchaga in the 84th minute of the final.
+Eight years after the victory on home soil, Argentina won the World Cup for a second time.
+Diego Maradona was voted Best Player of the tournament after scoring five goals and assisting Jorge Burruchaga's winner against West Germany in the 84th minute of the final, which was won 3–2 by Argentina.
 The match was played in front of a record attendance of 114,600 people.